 Given the choice between hiking or driving up Mt.
-Greylock, I have to say our choice to drive the Nissan Armada up was a good one.
+Greylock, I have to say our choice to drive up was a good one.
 Ascending Massachusetts’s highest mountain, I kept wondering if J.K.
 Rowling had chosen the Berkshires as the seat of American wizardry education with purpose or from a quick google search to find a tall summit near Harvard and Yale.

 She placed Ilvermorny School of Witchcraft and Wizardry at the top of Mt.
 Greylock, and as we approached the monument at its summit I wondered whether she attended the Williamstown Theatre Festival one summer or visited Mass MOCA?
 The Berkshires can bewitch anybody.